-There is a large amount of construction at Butts Army Airfield for the new Combat Aviation Brigade (CAB), considerable time has been devoted to planning and providing sufficient input into the design of new building, utilities and other facilities.
-Stormwater in this area will be managed with an existing reservoir due to prohibitions for having standing water near the airfield to mitigate the potential for bird strikes.
+A large amount of construction is occurring at Butts Army Airfield for the new Combat Aviation Brigade (CAB),.
+Considerable time has been devoted to planning and providing sufficient input into the design of new building, utilities and other facilities.
+Stormwater in this area will be managed with an existing reservoir, as well as some underground post construction BMP features and permeable pavers due to prohibitions for having standing water near the airfield to mitigate the potential for bird strikes.